LauriAlanen/ESP-SHT31/README.md

 - **MQTT Communication:** Sends temperature and humidity data to an MQTT broker over Wi-Fi.

 - **I2C Communication:** Utilizes I2C communication to read data from the SHT31 sensor.

+- **Voltage Monitoring:** Voltage monitoring is achieved by using a voltage divider mosfet combo.
+Voltage monitoring can be easily turned on/off to save power.

 ## Getting Started